Suraj151/esp8266-framework/tests/fuzz/README.md

 handed to it, the same harness reports **cov: 3884**.
 Run a new harness with `--verbose` once and look at `cov:` before believing a clean result.

+## A finding left in `findings/` is not a live defect

+The directory is gitignored and persists across runs, so an artefact there was true of whatever build wrote it. `fuzz_sftp` carried a crash file from the BB/BC era for two weeks that exits 0 against the current binary. **Replay it before believing it**, and delete it once it is dead — otherwise every future run looks like it failed.

 ## The client models a peer that hung up

 `FuzzClient::connected()` goes false once the input is drained, because a fuzz